1995parham-teaching/interviews/questions/README.md

 ## Networking

+- When I type a URL in my laptop can you tell me what my computer does?
 - What are the differences between TCP and UDP?
 - Flow Control vs Congestion Control
 - How does a PHP request flow work (How does Common Gateway Interface (CGI) works)?